tamulemon/R-cleaning-data-run-analysis/README.md

 Steps:
 1.Merges the training and the test sets to create one data set.
+  Frist read all tables into R.
-  - Add the columns of "activities" and "subject" to test and training dataset before combining them. "activities" column stores data from "activity_labels.txt". "subject
+  - Add the columns of "activities" and "subject" to test(X_test.txt) and training(X_train.txt) datasets before combining        them.
+    For test dataset: "activities" column store data from "y_test.txt". "subject" stores data from "subject_test.txt" table.
+    For training dataset: "activities" stores data from "y_train.txt". "subject" stores data from "subject_train.txt" table.
   - Combine 2 datasets into 1 by calling rbind.
 Rename all the columns using the names stored in table "features".

 2.Extracts only the measurements on the mean and standard deviation for each measurement.